sgtpoon/GroupA/README.md

 python ServerCode.py

-This file will actively listen for incoming client calls and upon establishin a connection, it will receive:
+This file will actively listen for incoming client calls and upon establishing a connection, it will receive:
 - A Dictionary
 - A Text File

-The User will also be given the option for the conents of the files to be printed.
+The User will also be given the option for the contents of the files to be printed.

 ## Step 2 - Next, please run the Client file